Nella Brown Pond

 Nella Frank Brown Pond (May 7, 1858 – September 14, 1893) was an American dramatic reader and lecturer in Boston, Massachusetts.

 Early life

 Nella Frank Brown was born in Springfield, Massachusetts, on May 7, 1858.
-Her father, Dr. Enoch Brown, was an eminent physician of Springfield, for some years, and afterward moved to New York, where he died, while Pond was quite young.
-The family then went to Middletown, Connecticut, and finally became permanent residents of Boston.
+Her father, Dr. Enoch Brown, was an eminent physician in Springfield, for some years, and afterward moved to New York, where he died, while Pond was quite young.
+The family then went to live in Middletown, Connecticut, and finally became permanent residents of Boston.